-Did you ever go for a massage and come out feeling like you didn’t get your money’s worth?
+Did you ever go for a massage and come out feeling like you did not get your money worth?

 Maybe the massage therapist was tired.
 Maybe you were their last client of the day.
 Maybe they had personal problems that were reflected in their work.
-Or maybe you just got a massage therapist who wasn’t very good.
+Or maybe you just got a massage therapist who was not very good.

 Everyone can have a bad day.
 But if you are paying a lot of money for your massage, you want to receive the best experience your money can buy.